Aberdeen flights cancelled as snow and ice affect airports across Europe - Evening Express

 The 8.30am KLM flight due to arrive from Amsterdam, and the return flight to Schipol have both been cancelled.

-And the 10.45am flight from Manchester, a code share between a number of airlines including Flybe and Virgin, has also been scrapped this morning.
+And the 10.45am flight from Manchester, a code share between a number of airlines including Flybe and Virgin, was also been scrapped this morning.

+This afternoon has seen the 2.10pm flight from Manchester also cancelled as the airport works to clear the backlog and reopen after today’s snow.

 Snow/ice is affecting Liverpool, Manchester, Brussels, Frankfurt, Paris, Lille Airports https://t.co/F08rt1USIt pic.twitter.com/usSeq3P5SZ